1812: Napoleon in Moscow (Paperback)

 This account of the 1812 campaign is like no other in the English language.
 Austin has combined descriptive prose with quotes from primary sources to produce a readable account...
-By using present tense he brilliantly... [read full review]Avon Napoleonic Fellowship
+By using present tense he brilliantly combines his own prose with extracts from memoirs and letters into a story-like telling of the history that transports the reader back two hundred years.Avon Napoleonic Fellowship

 The content is well researched and appropriately selected giving real insights into the French in Moscow.
 The real quality of the book is that we get to see the big event from many personal perspectives.Clash of Steel

-This is a very high quality piece of work, and provides an invaluable account of an often-overlooked period in the disastrous invasion of Russia, but a period in which the quality of the French army... [read full review]History of War Website
+This is a very high quality piece of work, and provides an invaluable account of an often-overlooked period in the disastrous invasion of Russia, but a period in which the quality of the French army began to decline and winter crept every closer.
+As with the first of the three, this entry in Britten Austin's trilogy comes highly recommended.History of War Website

 Drawing on hundreds of eyewitness account by French and allied soldiers of Napoleon's army, this brilliant study recreates this disastrous military campaign in all its death and glory.Books Monthly

 A closely-knit and totally compelling account of this huge endeavour as seen by the French and their allied participants from Napoleon to the private soldier.The British Army Review

 This trio is built up of interwoven excerpts from original accounts of this campaign . . . the total effect is compelling.Colonel John R. Elting